Foreigners with M-1 visas may come into the U.S. to attend vocational schools in California. The two main requirements for getting an M-1 visa are

 M-1 visas cost a total of $360.
 Foreigners with M-1 visas must take a full course load and are not allowed to have a job.
 They have only thirty (30) days to stay in the U.S. after their training ends.

-In this article our Los Angeles immigration lawyers answer frequently-asked-questions about M-1 vocational student visas in California.
+In this article, our California immigration lawyers answer frequently-asked-questions about M-1 vocational student visas in California.
 Click on a topic to jump to that section.

 - 1. Can I get an M-1 visa in California?